-In the seminar/exercise risks and impairments of global water resources will be considered and discussed.
-The students investigate independently a topic and present it during the seminar.
-Seminar presentations will be complemented by contributions of external experts.

-Teaching Style V Hydrological Systems (2 SWS; 3 CP)

-S/Ü Water resources in a quickly changing world - impacts and

-challenges (2 SWS, 2 CP)

-Prerequisites None

-Performance Assessment Written exam (graded) and Seminar contribution (ungraded)

-Workload Active participation in 2 courses: 60 hours

-Preparation and follow-up: 60 hours

-Assessment component determined by instructor: 30 hours

-Total: 150 hours

-Credit Points 5 CP

-Scope of Time Two semesters (Recommended: 1st and 2nd Global Change

-Ecology semester)

-Semester Offered Winter Semester (V)

-Summer Semester (S/Ü)

-Target Group Global Change Ecology, Geoecology

-Reference to Other Modules A1 Climate Change

-A2 Ecological Climatology

-A5 Changes in Agroecosystems

-Responsible for the Module Agroecology UBT

-Structural Content Agroecology UBT, Soil Physics UBT

-Learning Objectives The module goal is to learn fundamental knowledge about

-regional and global developments in agroecosystems.

-Course Content Concepts of agroecosystems research; Ecological

-mechanisms and processes that are influenced by global change; Drought; Principles of soil and plant water relationships; Implication of drought for agriculture worldwide; Human impact on water balances and resources on different

-scales; Hydrologic and biogeochemical interactions

-Teaching Style V Soil and Plant Hydrology (2 SWS; 2 CP)

-S Global Change and Agroecosystems (2 SWS; 3 CP)

-Prerequisites None

-Performance Assessment Oral exam of the lecture (Soil and Plant Hydrology)

-(ungraded), written report (graded) and seminar contribution

-(ungraded)

-Workload Active participation in 2 courses: 60 hours

-Preparation and follow-up: 60 hours

-Assessment component determined by instructor: 30 hours

-Total: 150 hours

-Credit Points 5 CP

-Scope of Time One semester (Recommended: 1st Global Change Ecology

-semester)

-Semester Offered Winter Semester

-Target Group Global Change Ecology

-Reference to Other Modules A1 Climate Change

-A6 Biogeochemical Fluxes

-Responsible for the Module Micrometeorology, UBT

-Structural Content Micrometeorology, UBT;

-Plant Ecology, UBT;

-Atmospheric Chemistry, UBT;

-Soil Physics, UBT;

-Learning Objectives The module aim is the advanced study about ecological matter

-and energy flows.
-Central starting point is the hydrological cycle

-in the air-water-soil-plant continuum.
+The focus of the lecture are the hydrological cycle and the water balance equation.
+Processes of water movement through the compartments of the atmosphere, biosphere and geosphere and their interactions are discussed in detail.
+Furthermore, aspects of chemical and ecological water quality and strategies for protecting surface- and groundwater are presented.
+In the seminar, we discuss current risks for and impacts on water resources in a global context.
+Students select a topic and present the results of their literature review to their fellow students, with the aim to stimulate a critical discussion also of potential mitigation strategies.
+The student presentations may be complemented by presentations of external experts.
+Teaching Style V Hydrological Concepts (2 SWS; 3 CP) S/Ü Water resources in a quickly changing world - impacts and challenges (2 SWS, 2 CP) Prerequisites None Performance Assessment Written exam (graded) and seminar presentation (ungraded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 45 hours Written exam and presentation 45 hours Total: 150 hours Credit Points 5 CP Scope of Time Two semesters (Recommended: 1st and 2nd Global Change Ecology semester) Semester Offered Winter semester (V) Summer semester (S/Ü) Target Group Global Change Ecology, Geoecology Reference to Other Modules A1 Climate Change A2 Ecological Climatology A5 Changes in Agroecosystems A5 Changes in Agroecosystems Responsible for the Module Agroecology UBT Structural Content Agroecology UBT, Soil Physics UBT Learning Objectives The module goal is to learn fundamental knowledge about regional and global developments in agroecosystems.
+Course Content Concepts of agroecosystems research; Ecological mechanisms and processes that are influenced by global change; Drought; Principles of soil and plant water relationships; Implication of drought for agriculture worldwide; Human impact on water balances and resources on different scales; Hydrologic and biogeochemical interactions Teaching Style V Soil and Plant Hydrology (2 SWS; 2 CP) S Global Change and Agroecosystems (2 SWS; 3 CP) Prerequisites None Performance Assessment Oral exam of the lecture (Soil and Plant Hydrology) (ungraded), written elaboration (report) (graded) and seminar contribution (ungraded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 60 hours Assessment component determined by instructor: 30 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester (Recommended: 1st Global Change Ecology semester) Semester Offered Winter semester Target Group Global Change Ecology Reference to Other Modules A1 Climate Change A6 Biogeochemical Fluxes Responsible for the Module Micrometeorology, UBT Structural Content Micrometeorology, UBT; Atmospheric Chemistry, UBT; Soil Physics, UBT; Learning Objectives The module aim is the advanced study about ecological matter and energy flows.
+Central starting point is the hydrological cycle in the air-water-soil-plant continuum.
 Course Content Measuring methods for bio-geochemical flows in the atmosphere, plants and soil: Profile of state variables, techniques to measure fluxes including Eddy-covariance and gradient approaches, radiation, sap flow, gas exchange, soil chambers, and lysimeter.

-Models of bio-geochemical flows: approaches like Penman Monteith, mesoscales and interface modules, SVAT models, plant models, soil models, statistic approaches, surface averaging, remote sensing, top-down and bottom-up approaches.
+Models of bio-geochemical flows: approaches like Penman Monteith, SVAT models, plant models, soil models, statistic approaches, surface averaging, remote sensing, top-down and bottom-up approaches.